 These gardens are not available for other gardeners to share or pick flowers.

 Their plant height and garden width are predetermined and regular maintenance is needed.

 Color Gardens require a commitment of time, talent and treasure and are available for adoption.
 If interested ask any garden coordinator.

 -Planting only the designated color plants for your color garden.

 -Weeding in and around the edges of your

 keep the plants looking good.

-Keep the border edges five feet from a tree trunk.
+-Keep the garden border edges five feet away from a tree trunk.

 We always encourage all of our gardeners to join us and come help care for our orchard on orchard work days.

 Pink Jay Shirley